oreillymedia/flapjack/README.md

     //   ready to go!
 }
 ```

-Note: support for Swift Package Manager and Carthage are forthcoming.

-## Usage

-Full documentation is forthcoming, but here's a good thorough run-through of what Flapjack has to offer.

 For your model objects to take part in the simplified API provided by Flapjack, you'll need to make sure they conform to `DataObject`.
 [For a class such as `Pancake`][pcm] that has the fields `identifier`, `flavor`, and `radius` defined in a Core Data model, this would look like the following.